TransTelekom: History

 For three years the TTK built ROW railways fiber network length of 45 thousand km, connecting 974 settlements in 71 regions of Russia.
-October 13, 2001 TTK officially started commercial operation of its backbone network.
+On October 13, 2001, TTK officially started commercial operation of its backbone network.

 In April 2002, the TTK went on the market and support services to the organization of virtual private networks (VPN) technology and Multiprotocol Label Switching (MPLS) IP transit.
 Among the first customers was TTK Internet service provider Corbina.
 In 2003, revenues increased by 2.5 times to $100 million, the number of corporate clients has reached 1 million in October 2003 TTK was awarded RBC Company of the Year in the field of telecommunications.

 In 2004, the TTK took 40% of the market rent intercity communication channels, 12% of the market rent of land international channels, 30% market share in the segment of technology IP VPN, allowing users to create multi-enterprise networks, as well as 45% of the regional market of the main access to the Internet.

 TransTelekom was granted a license to provide DLD/ILD telecommunications services in July 2005 and completed the development of its network infrastructure for the provision of DLD/ILD services by the end of 2006.

 In February 2005, the TTK became the largest party in terms of the European Internet Exchange London Internet Exchange (LINX).
 In July 2005, the TTK became the fifth operator in Russia, received the right to provide long-distance services (after Rostelecom, Tsentrinfokoma, Golden Telecom and MTT).

 In May 2006, TTK upgraded and put into operation a network technology DWDM.